coreflexive/coreflexive.github.io/_posts/2024-03-29-choice-processes.md

 # Choice Processes

+## Update

+As interesting as I believe this model to be, it is not an accurate specification of the CSP choice operator.
+It does explain how the Gang of Four's composite design pattern translates to Alloy.
+Please feel free to explore this model; bear in mind that it doesn't describe what I wanted.

+---

 Tony Hoare tells us in his book "Communicating Sequential Processes":

 > Every process P expressible in the notations introduced so far can be written in the form